Feel-Good Cranberry Oatmeal Muffins

 Dairy FreeGluten FreeNut FreeVegetarian

-Healthy Cranberry Muffins
+Feel-Good Cranberry Oatmeal Muffins

 Ingredients

-- ¼ cup melted refined coconut oil, (or any neutral flavored oil such as avocado or canola)
+- ¼ cup melted refined coconut oil, or any neutral flavored oil such as avocado or canola

 - ¾ cup apple sauce